-The Remuneration Committee comprises three Members of the Corporation and these were the Corporation Chair, Vice-Chair and the Chair of the Corporation's Resources Committee.
+The Remuneration Committee comprises three Members of the Corporation and these included the Corporation Chair, Vice-Chair.
 The Committee's responsibilities are to make recommendations to the Corporation Board on the remuneration of the Designated Senior Post holders i.e. the Principal, the Deputy Principal and Vice-Principal and the Clerk.
 The Vice Chair of the Corporation was the Chair of the Remuneration Committee.